 Stress is a normal part of life.
 Stress warns you that you're encountering problematic situations, and is designed to motivate you to take action to reduce that stress and make your life better.
 Without stress, you wouldn't feel any motivation to make your life better.
 You would take risks without regard for the consequences and make decisions that affect the course of your life without any critical thinking to ensure it's what's best for you.
 In small amounts, stress is actually a good thing.

 But when that stress starts to become unreasonable – when that stress starts to affect you every day, causing you to feel sick, anxious, unhappy, or fatigued – then your levels of stress have become a serious problem.

 Stress changes every component of your body.
-In excess, stress makes the long term outlook of your life considerable worse.
+In excess, stress makes the long-term outlook of your life considerably worse.
 Stress:

 - Reduces hormone function.

 - Puts you at higher risk of cancer.

 That latter point is important.
 Long-term stress is one of the key contributing factors in the development of numerous types of mental health disorders and puts you at severely increased risk of developing serious conditions like anxiety and depression.
 In addition, these conditions lead to further stress, resulting in a vicious cycle that can damage your quality of life.